 Only students between 14 and 20 will have access to the team area and thus the option of submitting a video.
 Only they will receive a certificate of participation if they have submitted a consent form and a video, either alone or in a team.
 However, you are still welcome to support a team if you like.

 A panel of judges composed of members of the educational initiative business@school and company representatives will choose the best videos of the European teams.
 In addition, there will be an Audience Award that you and your friends can vote for online.
-We will also give the Youngster Award to the best video from grades 7, 8, and 9.
+We will also give the Youngster Award to the best video up to grade 9.
 All finalists will be invited to our award ceremony.
 We will cover all travel expenses for the finalists from Europe.
 If you don’t live in Europe, you can still win attractive prizes.

 No, only the videos nominated for the online voting will be published.